cosinekitty/astronomy/source/csharp/README.md

 | [`AstroTime`](#AstroTime) | `time` | The time at which the Lagrange point is to be calculated. |
 | [`Body`](#Body) | `major_body` | The more massive of the co-orbiting bodies: `Body.Sun` or `Body.Earth`. |
 | [`Body`](#Body) | `minor_body` | The less massive of the co-orbiting bodies.
 See main remarks. |

+**Returns:** The position and velocity of the selected Lagrange point with respect to the major body's center.

 <a name="Astronomy.LagrangePointFast"></a>
 ### Astronomy.LagrangePointFast(point, major_state, major_mass, minor_state, minor_mass) &#8658; [`StateVector`](#StateVector)